CurlyWurly-1/STM8S103F3P6-development-board/README.md

 <img src="images/STM8SF3P6_board.jpg" alt="Dev board"/>

 This repository is for collecting "C" programs (COSMIC) that can be used to program the STM8S103F3P6 development board as seen in the picture above.
 The STM8S103F3P6 is a 20 pin PIC microcontroller development board with 16 GPIO pins.
 It is cheap, quite powerful and easily available.
-You can program it in "C" (Cosmic) using an IDE called "STVD" and hex programmer called "STVP" - All of which you can download, install amd use for free on your win10 PC.
+You can program it in "C" (Cosmic) using an IDE called "STVD" and hex programmer called "STVP" - All of which you can download, install and use on your win10 PC for free.

+N.B.
+Be aware that whilst this is a 3.3v device, it can be powered via a 5volt micro USB cable.

 Please note:
- - The following "C" programs are stored in folder "CODE/ZST_Workspce_FOLDER" of this repository
+ - The following "C" programs are stored in folder "CODE/ZST_Workspce_FOLDER" of this repository.
+Please see below on how to load up the programs so you can see them in STVD
    - STM8S_blink.c
    - STM8S_uart.c
    - STM8S_adc.c
    - YX5300_MP3_Player
  - When you buy this board, you only get the blue coloured development board as seen in the picture above without the header pins.  _**N.B.
 You will need to buy some header pins and solder them yourself before you can use the board**_.
- - To program the STM8S103, you also need a "ST-Link V2" USB device which connects to the boards 4 upright pins via a 4 wire dupont harness.
-See below for more information about this programming/debugging device
+ - To program the STM8S103, you also need a "ST-Link V2" USB device which connects to the boards via 4 upright pins using a 4 wire dupont harness.
+See below for more information about this "ST Link V2" device
- - If you want to use the UART on the development board and see the data on your PC (Perhaps using termite?), you also need a "USB to TTL" serial adaptor which connects to the board's 3 UART pins (Gnd.TX and RX).
-See below for more information about this USB to TTL Serial adaptor.
+ - If you want to use the UART on the development board and see the data on your PC (Perhaps using termite?), you also need a "USB to TTL serial" adaptor which connects to the board's 3 UART pins (Gnd, TX and RX) and your PC via a USB port.
+See below for more information about this "USB to TTL Serial" adaptor.
  - There are 2 ways to supply regulated 5V to this dev board.
    - Via the supplied micro USB connector (N.B. the data pins are NOT connected - you can only power the board theough this USB port.
    - Via the "ST-Link V2" USB Device  - This technique works fine as long as you are not powering anything else from the development board.